ekiczekaetna/dockerized-dashboard/README.md

 1. Copy `smashing/widgets/sumologic/sumologic.credentials.template` to `smashing/widgets/sumologic/sumologic.credentials` and change the API access ID and key in that file to use valid Sumo Logic API credentials.
 1. Rebuild and re-run the dashboard container.
 The widget's background should eventually change to the default widget background, currently a solid (no flashing) light blue.
 This indicates a healthy connection to Sumo Logic.
 Unhealthy connections will change the background to use the style `status-warning` or `status-danger` as defined in the default CSS.
 These styles usually include "alarming" colors like red and yellow, and include a flashing behavior to grab the user's attention.

+# How to get the New Relic widget working
+1. Copy `smashing/widgets/newrelic/newrelic.credentials.template` to `smashing/widgets/newrelic/newrelic.credentials` and change the REST API Key in that file to use a valid New Relic REST API key.
+1. Rebuild and re-run the dashboard container.
+The widget's background should eventually change to the default widget background, currently a solid (no flashing) light blue.
+This indicates a healthy connection to New Relic.
+Unhealthy connections will change the background to use the style `status-warning` or `status-danger` as defined in the default CSS.
+These styles usually include "alarming" colors like red and yellow, and include a flashing behavior to grab the user's attention.

 # Reference
 * Smashing: https://smashing.github.io
 * SonarQube latest documentation: https://docs.sonarqube.org/latest/